Stamp Duty by State India 2026: 5.9% to 11% Top 10 Guide

 10Tamil Nadu7%7%4%11% = Rs 11L

 Reading the table.
-Three states tie for the Rs 7L combined cost on a Rs 1 crore male-buyer transaction: Telangana (5% stamp + 1.5% transfer duty + 0.5% reg), Maharashtra (6% + 1%), and Delhi (6% + 1%).
+Three states tie for the Rs 7L combined cost on a Rs 1 crore male-buyer transaction: Maharashtra (6% + 1%), Delhi (6% + 1%), and Karnataka (5% + 2% registration after the 31 August 2025 hike).
 The apparent similarity conceals structural differences.
-Telangana's 1.5% transfer duty is a separate levy applied only to non-agricultural urban property — it is not a stamp duty but is effectively non-avoidable for residential apartment purchases.
+Karnataka's recent registration-fee doubling has pushed Bangalore from the cheapest of the major tech-hub cities into a Rs 7L middle tier alongside Mumbai and Delhi.
+Telangana's separate 1.5% transfer duty applies only to non-agricultural urban property — it is not a stamp duty but is effectively non-avoidable for residential apartment purchases, taking Hyderabad's total to a comparatively cheaper Rs 6L.
 Maharashtra's LBT abolition and metro surcharge history mean the 6% headline rate has changed multiple times in the last five years.
 Delhi's rates are among the most gender-differentiated in India, with a 2-percentage-point gap — the largest women's rebate in the top 10.

 Tamil Nadu is the highest combined stack, not Kerala.
 Common assumption pegs Kerala as the most expensive at 10%, but Tamil Nadu at 7% stamp + 4% registration = 11% combined is technically the highest.
 The 4% registration charge in TN is an outlier — most other states cap registration at 1-2%.
 On a Rs 1 crore Chennai apartment, the TN registration fee alone (Rs 4 lakh) exceeds Gujarat's entire stamp duty bill (Rs 4.9 lakh combined).
 This is the data point most ClearTax and 99acres comparison articles miss.